sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/Using_the_TiApp_Utility_Class_in_Hyperloop_iOS/_index.md

 This example shows how to subscribe to the UIApplicationDelegate in order to use the application:didFinishLaunchingWithOptions: delegate method.
 For more infos, see [iOS Modules - Use Native UI Application Delegates in Hyperloop and Native Modules](/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Hyperloop/Hyperloop_Guides/iOS_Hyperloop_Programming_Guide/iOS_Modules_-_Use_Native_UI_Application_Delegates_in_Hyperloop_and_Native_Modules/).

-Note: Many native SDK's recommend to initialize them in this delegate.
-In the Titanium world, you can also do this in the open event of your initial window, which effectively does the same and is more cross-platform fashioned way of implementing this.
+{{% alert title="💡 Hint" color="info" %}}Note: Many native SDK's recommend to initialize them in this delegate.
+In the Titanium world, you can also do this in the open event of your initial window, which effectively does the same and is more cross-platform fashioned way of implementing this.{{% /alert %}}

 ```javascript
 var TiApp = require('Titanium/TiApp');